- Live in Buffalo

 8 AM - 12 PM

 Start the day with a cup of coffee or tea at Buffalo Books & Coffee downtown, or other favorites like Starbucks, Dunn Bros, and Caribou.
 Looking for a creative way to see all the sights and sounds of Buffalo?
-Challenge your group to find all 23 of the life-sized buffalo statues that are uniquely decorated and situated all over town.
+Challenge your group to find all 21 of the life-sized buffalo statues that are uniquely decorated and situated all over town.
 They can be found in parks, museums, storefronts, and lobbies.
-Can you find the Buffalo Fish?
-The pink buffalo with the long eyelashes?
-Buffalo Roam maps are available at the Chamber of Commerce office.
-Enjoy the hunt!
+Getting warm?
+Visit What's the Scoop? downtown where you can choose from 40 flavors of ice cream.

 History buffs will love a tour of the Wright County Historical Society on the north side of Highway 25.
 With 8,000 square feet of gallery space, there is much to see and learn.
 Open daily Monday through Friday.
 The best part?
 It’s free!